 Jefferson had recommended that the royal governor be replaced with an "Administrator," elected by the legislature's "house of Representatives."
 To minimize the power of the executive branch, the Administrator would be allowed to serve only a one-year term and could not be re-appointed until three years had passed.
 The Administrator could not veto any bills, and could not dissolve, prorogue or adjourn either house of assembly.

 The convention also ignored this provision in Jefferson's draft:16

+Virginia's Declaration of Rights had been appended to the state constitution; it did not require a second approval by the Fifth Revolutionary Convention.
 European philosophers had articulated concepts about liberty and how governments affected them, and other states had adopted temporary constitutions to replace colonial charters, but Virginia was the first of the 13 new states to adopt a new form of government intended to be permanent.

 The government structure in the 1776 constitution included the House of Burgesses, though renamed to House of Delegates.
 The royal governor was replaced by a governor elected by the General Assembly, with far less power and a fixed one-year term (though he could be re-elected twice in a row).
 A new addition was the State Senate, with 24 districts drawn for electing members to that new body.

 The Governor's Council, previously appointed by London officials, was replaced by an eight-member Council of State.
 Members of the Council of State, also called the Privy Council, were elected jointly by the State Senate and House of Delegates; the governor could not choose his own advisors.
 The convention intended to create a new form of government that would limit executive power.
 The governor's discretion was limited, and he was required to get advice from the Council of State before taking most actions.
-No "little king" in Virginia would replace George III in England:17
+No "little king" in Virginia would replace George III in England:19

 the first state constitution created the State Senate and defined the legislature as the General Assembly